bob-fornal/work-notes/Cloud/AWS/CSAA/EC2--Instance-Storage.md

 * Use cases: content management, web serving, data sharing, WordPress.
 * Use security group to control access to EFS.
 * **Compatible with Linux-based AMI (not Windows)**.
-* Encryption at-rest using KMS.
+* Encryption at rest using KMS.
 * File system scales automatically, pay-per-use, no capacity planning.

 EFS Scale